Gate City corridor prepping for casino's arrival

 The site is a short distance from one entrance to the Hard Rock site.
 The public hearing is expected to occur at the council’s March 22 meeting.

 “It’s great to see new development coming to Bristol.
-I think we all realized Hard Rock would be the start of it but that stretch now has some things in the works and that’s exciting to bring that end of the city back to life,” Mayor and commission member Anthony Farnum said.
+I think we all realized Hard Rock would be the start of it, but that stretch now has some things in the works, and that’s exciting to bring that end of the city back to life,” Anthony Farnum, mayor and commission member, said.

 In other matters, Detrick said a traffic study is expected to occur soon.